Hans Kopfermann: Career

 In 1932, Kopfermann was a Privatdozent at the Friedrich-Wilhelms-Universität, which meant that he had completed his Habilitation.
 He then spent a year of research under Niels Bohr at the Institute of Theoretical Physics in Copenhagen.
-From 1933 to 1937, he was a senior assistant to Gustav Hertz at the Technische Hochschule Berlin (today, the Technische Universität Berlin), in Berlin–Charlottenburg.Mehra and Rechenberg, Volume 6, Part 1, 2000, 351n413.
+From 1933 to 1937, he was a senior assistant to Gustav Hertz at the Technische Hochschule Berlin (today, the Technische Universität Berlin), in Berlin–Charlottenburg.

 From 1937, Kopfermann was an ordentlicher Professor (ordinarius professor) at the Christian-Albrechts-Universität zu Kiel.
 In 1940, the publication of his book on the nuclear moment, Kernmomente, influenced the next generation of nuclear physicists.
 In 1941, against his will, Kopfermann was named dean of the University by the rector, which pressured Kopfermann into joining the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP, National Socialist Workers Party).
 He remained at Kiel until 1942.